imagekitio/docs-keep-a-changelog/features/embed-video.md

 ### How do you generate embed video code?

-Embed video code can be generated for any video from the media library dashboard and from the files detail page.
+Embed video code can be generated for any video from the media library dashboard or from the files details page.

 {% hint style="info" %}
 The embed feature is exclusive for published video files